-Heather Blume is a native of Cape Cod.
-The daughter of artist Rachel Ellis Kaufman , she spent her early years benefiting from the examples of a diverse artistic community.
-Years later, she graduated from the University of North Florida with a BFA summa cum laude in Painting , and then from the Graduate School of Figurative Art of the New York Academy of Art with an MFA cum laude in Sculpture.
-She finished up her formal education recently having completed the Advanced Art Appraisal Certificate Program at the Rhode Island School of Design.
+Heather Blume is a native of Cape Cod Massachusetts.
+The daughter of artist Rachel Ellis Kaufman , she spent her early years benefiting from living in a diverse artistic region.
+Mid-life, she graduated from the University of North Florida with a BFA summa cum laude in Painting , then attended the Graduate School of Figurative Art of the New York Academy of Art graduating with an MFA cum laude in Sculpture.
+She completed her formal education having recently completed the Advanced Art Appraisal Certificate Program at the Rhode Island School of Design.

-At present, in tandem with her studio practice, she gives art demonstrations, lectures, informal talks, and occasional workshops on figurative drawing, mixed medium, and terra cotta sculpture.
+At present, in tandem with her studio practice, she gives art demonstrations, lectures, informal talks, and workshops on figurative drawing, mixed medium, and figure sculpture.

-Heather Blume is dedicated to cultivating a life that fosters creative expression with figurative metaphor; the interdependent relationship of humanity and its place within the natural world.
+Heather Blume is dedicated to cultivating a life that fosters creative expression through figurative metaphor, to sharing artworks and processes that emphasize the interdependent relationship of humanity and our place within the natural world on earth.